konfuzio-ai/document-validation-ui/docs/README.md

 ## Creating a .env

-You can create an environment variables file `.env` on the root of the project based on the `.env.example` for specifying various options, specially the API endpoint, the user token, the document/category to load and the default language of the app.
+You can create an environment variables file `.env` on the root of the project based on the `.env.example` for specifying various options, specially the API endpoint, the user token, the document to load and the default language of the app.

 Please be aware that any variable in the `.env` will have priority from the variables defined in the `index.html`.